 One of the most infamous fraud scandals was uncovered by a digital forensic analyst.
 Enron, an energy and commodities company, falsely reported revenue for years until it went bankrupt in 2001.
 Analysts were able to examine terabytes of data to uncover fraud.

 Another well-known case involving digital forensics is the Casey Anthony case.
 Casey Anthony was arrested in 2008 for the murder of her two-year-old daughter, Caylee.
 The prosecution used Facebook photos to showcase her carelessness as a mother.
 Additionally, analysts evaluated Anthony’s search history and found over 84 searches for “chloroform,” a chemical used to incapacitate Caylee before her murder.

 These days, we’re constantly leaving traces of our interests, conversations, and relationships across the internet every day.
 As a result, a careless post or an emotional text message can be used against you in court through digital forensic analysis.

 More digital forensic analysts are entering the field every year, and as digital evidence becomes more popular, this form of investigation can come into play in your case.
 Digital evidence is especially weighty in jury trials - whether it’s CCTV footage of you at the scene of the crime or a text message where you voiced your intent to hurt someone in a fit of emotion.

 While digital evidence is compelling, it is crucial to understand that sometimes things are lost in translation.
 You may text an ex something you didn’t mean, but the complex storm of emotions and the history of your relationship doesn’t translate well through a text.
 Juries often respond to emotion, and if you exhibit strong emotion, it could count against you.

 The best thing you can do in these cases is speaking to an attorney.
-The Law Office of Shane Phelps, P.C. can help you defend your rights if computer forensics are used against you in court.
+Shane Phelps Law. can help you defend your rights if computer forensics are used against you in court.
 Contact our firm today.